UncertainLab/Enlsip.jl/README.md

 Then, once your model is instantiated, you can call the `solve` function to solve your problem.

-This function returns an object of type `CNLSResult`, whose fields are the following:
+This function returns an object of type `CnlsResult`, whose fields are the following:

 * `exit_code` : Integer value containing infos about the termination of the algorithm.
 A positive value indicates that the algorithm has converged, whereas a negative value indicates an abnormal termination of the algorithm.